christopher-dG/osu-bot/README.md

 This is its third iteration, which replaces the original spaghetti-tier Ruby implementation and the "Wow I love multiple dispatch so let's write a combinatorial explosion of methods with excessively fine-grained signatures" Julia implementation.
 They can be found in separate branches as historical artifacts.

+Also, the code is absolutely awful for all iterations.

 ### Formatting Score Posts

 The bot depends on you to properly format your title!
 The beginning of your post title should look something like this: